 - Your Nest thermostat screen turns blue when you want cooling or orange when you want heat, but your system doesn’t turn on.

-- Your system works normally for a while after you restart it but one or more odd behaviors eventually return.
+- Your system works normally for a while after you restart it but one or more odd behaviors listed above in this article’s introduction eventually return.

-To diagnose possible system maintenance issues, you can install your old thermostat and test your system.
-This will help you tell if there’s a maintenance problem with your system, or if your system simply doesn't provide enough power to your thermostat.
+To diagnose possible system maintenance issues yourself, you can install your old thermostat and test your system.
+This will help you tell if there’s a maintenance problem with your system, or if your system simply isn’t providing enough power to your thermostat.

-- Turn off power to your system at the fuse box or system switch.This can prevent damage to your system and help keep you safe.
+- Turn off power to your system at the fuse box or system switch.This will help prevent damage to your system and help keep you safe.

 - Uninstall your Nest thermostat.

-If your system works correctly with your old thermostat re-installed, there may be a wiring or power issue with your Nest thermostat installation.
-You may need a common (C) wire installed.
-Contact a local Nest Pro to connect a C wire and troubleshoot any other issues.
+- If your system works correctly with your old thermostat re-installed, then there may be a wiring or power issue with your Nest thermostat installation.
+You may need a common (C) wire or the Nest Power Connector installed.
+You may be able to connect an existing C wire or install the power connector yourself, but contact a local pro to install a new C wire and troubleshoot any other issues.

-If your system doesn’t work correctly with your old thermostat and you see the same issues you had with the Nest thermostat, your system may need maintenance.
-Contact a local Nest Pro to diagnose and fix issues with your system.
+- If your system doesn’t work correctly with your old thermostat and you see the same issues you had with the Nest thermostat, your system may need maintenance.
+Contact a local pro to diagnose and fix issues with your system.

 Pull off your Nest thermostat’s display and see if there’s a wire in the C connector.